Anastasiya-m4c/Anastasiya-s-nail-salon/README.md

 ## Anastasiya's nail salon

 ### About
-Anastasiya’s Nail Salon is a newly opened small independent business that would benefit from online presence to increase visibility, showcase a gallery of work & various services offered.
-As well as an enquiry form for existing or new customers.
+Anastasiya’s Nail Salon is a newly established, independent business that stands to greatly benefit from a robust online presence.
+A well-designed website will not only enhance visibility but also provide a platform to showcase a curated gallery of stunning nail art, as well as a comprehensive list of services offered.
+The inclusion of an intuitive enquiry form will make it easy for both new and existing customers to get in touch, whether for inquiries or bookings.
+The website has been crafted with an elegant and subtle aesthetic, ensuring a sophisticated yet welcoming atmosphere.
+User experience has been a key focus, with an emphasis on seamless navigation to ensure that visitors feel invited and engaged from the moment they land on the site.

 View live website [HERE](https://anastasiya-m4c.github.io/Anastasiya-s-nail-salon/)